Ariane Louis-Seize: Short films

-Humanist Vampire Seeking Consenting Suicidal Person
+Feature film

 Her debut feature film, Humanist Vampire Seeking Consenting Suicidal Person (Vampire humaniste cherche suicidaire consentant), entered production in 2022, and premiered at the 80th Venice International Film Festival in 2023.
 The film follows a 68-year-old 'teenage' vampire named Sasha who is unable to kill humans to sustain herself, and searches for a consenting suicidal person to quench her thirst and make her family proud.
 The film stars Sara Montpetit as Sasha, the vampire, and Félix-Antoine Bénard as Paul, the suicidal victim.
-It was screened at a number of festivals including the Toronto International Film Festival (TIFF), the Thessaloniki Film Festival, and the Vancouver International Film Festival.
+It was screened at the Toronto International Film Festival (TIFF), the Thessaloniki Film Festival, and the Vancouver International Film Festival.

 Influences and style

-Influences

-Ariane Louis-Seize has cited Ana Lily Amirpour, Paul Thomas Anderson, Jim Jarmusch, the Coen Brothers, Sofia Coppola, Jane Campion, Roy Andersson, and Marielle Heller as influences for her films.
+Louis-Seize has cited Ana Lily Amirpour, Paul Thomas Anderson, Jim Jarmusch, the Coen Brothers, Sofia Coppola, Jane Campion, Roy Andersson, and Marielle Heller as influences for her films.
 A journalist from Ciné Bulles has noted her work is reminiscent of Wes Anderson and painter Edvard Munch.
 She was described by a reviewer from Screen International as having been influenced by European arthouse films.
 She has cited the films Only Lovers Left Alive (2013), The Diary of a Teenage Girl (2015), and The Hunger (1983) as particular cinematic influences.
 She is also influenced by German expressionist cinema.

-To prepare for Humanist Vampire, Louis-Seize watched a variety of vampire films, beginning with Nosferatu (1922).
-A Girl Walks Home Alone at Night (2014) by Ana Lily Amirpour has been cited as the primary influence for Humanist Vampire.

-Themes and style

 Louis-Seize's work is known for exploring themes of girlhood, sexual awakening, and coming-of-age through the use of supernatural forces and eerie settings, which act as metaphors for the journeys of her characters.
 She plays with contradictions and dualities, finding a middle ground between desire and disgust, or comedy and horror.
 She is also known to play with themes of isolation, as well as desire for connection and normalcy.
 Her films have been described as atmospheric in their use of colour.
 She employs neon blues and greens, and darker jewel tones, like blood reds, which contribute to the gothic quality of her films.